By Borneo specialist Nicki

 Gaya Island is on the edge of the Tunku Abdul Rahman Marine Park.
 It’s only 20 minutes by speedboat from Kota Kinabalu, the capital of Sabah state and most likely your departure point for the flight back home.

 Discover small, hidden coves with soft, pale-yellow sand that ripples between your toes.
-For snorkelling or diving, there are around 60 magnificent dive spots where you might catch glimpse of a leopard eel and swim among brilliant-blue rays, as I did.
+For snorkeling or diving, there are around 60 magnificent dive spots where you might catch glimpse of a leopard eel and swim among brilliant-blue rays, as I did.